Conflux-Chain/conflux-developer-site/docs/contract/en/introduce.md

     console.log("after purchase, my cupcake balance :", myBalance) })()
 ```
-From the log, we can see that the corresponding rpc information is  `contract.cupcakeBalances(me.address)`.
+From the log, we can see that the corresponding rpc information of `contract.cupcakeBalances(me.address)` is follow.

 ```js
 {